JOHNNYMACONNY/ybf-studio/docs/information_consistency_fixes_plan.md

 ---

-This comprehensive plan will transform AudioServiceApp into a professional, trustworthy platform with clear, consistent information that eliminates client confusion and builds confidence in the services offered! 🎵✨
+This comprehensive plan will transform YBF Studio into a professional, trustworthy platform with clear, consistent information that eliminates client confusion and builds confidence in the services offered! 🎵✨

 ---